dspace-group/simphera-reference-architecture-azure/README.md

 ## Prerequisites

-Before you start you need an Azure subscription and typically the `contributor` role to create the resources needed for SIMPHERA.
+Before you start you need an Azure subscription and the `contributor` role to create the resources needed for SIMPHERA.
 Additionally, you need to create the following resources that are not part of this Terraform configuration:

 - _Storage Account_: A storage account with Performance set to `standard` and account kind set to `StorageV2 (general purpose v2)` is needed to store the Terraform state.
 You also have to create a container for the state inside the storage account.
 - _Log Analytics Workspace_ (optional): In order to store the log data of the services you have to provide such a workspace inside your subscription.

+On your administration PC you need to install the [Terraform](https://terraform.io/) command, the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and `ssh-keygen` which is typically available on most operating systems.

 ## Authentication

-Authentication to Azure is done via [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
-Terraform only supports authenticating using the `az` CLI (which must be available on your PATH).

-To login to the Azure CLI, use:
+To login to Azure, use:

 ```sh
 az login